 |Engine CC.||High CC engines burn more gasoline, causing your motorbike engine to overheat.|

-Before understanding how the low oil can cause engine overheating, you should first know why we use motorcycle oil?
+Before understanding how low oil can cause engine overheating, you should first know why we use motorcycle oil.

-Motorcycle riding causes friction between the piston and cylinder in the engine; this friction evolves the unnecessary heat.
-Oil in between the cylinder and piston acts as lubricants reducing friction and thus heat.
-Low oil does not only cause engine overheat but also can burn the clutch plate and cylinder lining.
+Motorcycle riding causes friction between the piston and cylinder in the engine; this friction evolves unnecessary heat.
+Oil in between the cylinder and piston acts as a lubricant reducing friction and thus heat.
+Low oil does not only cause the engine to overheat but also can burn the clutch plate and cylinder lining.